yangvnks/titanic-classification/README.md

 ## Folder structures
 * `\` contains all of the jupyter's notebooks including classifiers, preprocessing and data visualization
 * `\Data` contains the project dataset given in the Kaggle challenge
-* `\Data\output` contains the outputs given by the classifiers that were submitted to Kaggle
+* `\Data\outputs` contains the outputs given by the classifiers that were submitted to Kaggle

 ## Installation instructions
 1. Install Python and clone this repository